Last updated: 1 week ago

 In 2019, Apple had announced that users would be able to purchase and download apps directly from the Apple Watch, eliminating the need for an iPhone companion app.
 Companies like Nike and Pandora have released standalone apps for the Apple Watch.

 Apple Arcade is Apple's video game subscription service that offers a "play all you want" model for a recurring fee of $4.99 a month.
 Designed to circumvent many of the problems of modern mobile games, Apple Arcade has been well received and features a game catalog of over 100 titles.
-Currently, Apple Arcade is accessable as its own tab within the App Store app.
+Currently, Apple Arcade is accessible as its own tab within the App Store app.

 App Store violations and removal of apps